 Tidying: Who has collected 20 Legos first?
 Who finds the most blue Lego blocks?

 How many flowers do you need to water?
 Which container will you take so you have enough water for all the plants?

 How many steps do you need to take before you arrive at the bakery?

 How many steps do you need to take from the house door to your room?

 If a tunnel is x meters long, this means that an adult man needs to walk x steps.
 If a child needs to take the double amount of steps, how many steps do you need to walk to cross the tunnel?

 If you start playing with the number plates of cars, whilst out for a drive, your journey will feel shorter and your children will become more familiar with numbers.
 You can order (according to their greatness) the first numbers of the plaques or do sums, the variety is large.

 Board games/ dices games:

 Take some time to play board and parlour games with your children.
 When could a child learn to use numbers better?
-Also this would help your child get used to dice numbers without always needing to count them.
-At the same time the winning and losing abilities will be exercise.
+Also, this would help your child get used to dice numbers without always needing to count them.
+At the same time, the winning and losing abilities will be exercised.

-Lego improves the spatial visual thinking and are at the same time a colourful mathematical game.
+Lego improves spatial-visual thinking and is at the same time a colourful mathematical game.